-The MacCabre Family is back for their 20th year in an all-new indoor location in Monessen in Pittsburgh's Mon Valley.
+The MacCabre Family is back for their 21st year - their second at their indoor location in Monessen in Pittsburgh's Mon Valley.
 This popular haunt includes thrills, chills, awesome special effects, and a very interactive experience.
-Daytime "no scare" tours also available on Sunday October 21 & 28, 2012.
+Daytime "no scare" tours also available on Sunday October 20 & 27, 2013.

 Cheeseman's Fright Farm

 Face your greatest fears at this haunted hayride, haunted trail and haunted house at Cheeseman's Farm in Portersville, Butler County (20 minutes north of Cranberry).
 Not recommended for small children or wimpy adults.

 September 20–22 and 27–28; October 4–6, 11–13, 17–20, 24–27, 2013

 Allegheny County & Butler County

 A unique Halloween treat for the entire family!
 Delight in this non-scary experience along the trails of Beechwood Farms Nature Reserve (Fox Chapel) or Succop Conservancy (Butler), where you will encounter some of nature's nocturnal creatures.
 Snacks and drinks will be provided and Halloween costumes are welcome.

 October 18–19, 2013 (BFNR) and October 25, 2013 (SC)